Book Review: Building Serverless Applications with Google Cloud Run

 Cloud Run is a very easy to use dev friendly service, but the devil is always in the details.
 You are given a lot of

-of your deployed service.
-The author does a great job deep diving on the concurrency model, and the available options for
+performance of your deployed service.
+The author does a great job deep diving on the concurrency model, and the

 infinite horizontal scalability.

 I also found Chapter 6 very useful, a very simple and quick introduction on the Identity and Authentication mechanism of Google Cloud (the equivalent of AWS IAM).
 It is one of the areas that most probably newcomers might struggle a bit especially if you want to do a slightly more complex example and connect your service another google managed service e.g. a Database or a Cache.
 I wish there were similar material for AWS IAM targeting the newcomers and not intimidating them!

 Chapter 9 is all about logging, a very important aspect of the overall solution.
 There are some nice tips around HTTP tracing, and how you can correlate logs and track your request as it flows through the different layers of the Cloud Run glue code.
 The Logging and traceability offering is one of my least favorite aspects of Google Cloud in general, but it is highly integrated on the Google Run proposition, so you can not easily escape it.

 Chapter 10 was also very interesting and useful.
 Cloud Run has a special relationship with KNative and to be honest it was an aspect I had not studied a lot in the past.
 I was in general sceptic towards KNative solutions on top of Kubernetes.
 I have a better understanding now and who knows maybe I will re-evaluate.